deplicator/comp2003-project/README.md

 Deviations from Official Requirements
 -------------------------------------
 This project does not meet the strict eight page requirement because there is only a signle html file.
 We used hash navigation and jQuery to create a multiple page effect.
-This allows us to have pretty transitions between pages.
+This allows for pretty transitions between pages because that is important.
 Extra care has been taken to allow for the use of bookmarks and the browser's back button.

+We opted for a search engine friendly text/css logo over an image.
+It makes use of the free [Google Web Fonts](http://www.google.com/fonts), and the font has been localized.

+Finally, because it was our intent to make a product so great the department would consider it as a replacement for the official Computer Science department website*, we did not include a sound of video file.

 Notes